 Adriana Piazza, Chief Customer Officer at SandIV Switzerland

-The first thing to keep in mind about the customer feedback loop is to ask for customer feedback.
+The first thing to keep in mind about the closing the feedback loop is to ask for customer feedback.

 What sort of feedback do you want?
 What feedback can be used for product development?